Make the impossible possible – The complete story behind a next-generation self-service banking terminal

 The challenge nobody saw coming

-The customer came to Rosti with a clear requirement and a physical product—the cassette parts that had to be manufactured at volume.
-The global team—David Orr, Global Program Director; Roseann Wilson, Global Account Director; and the customer—brought true leadership and commitment to this program from day one, creating the foundation for a real partnership, not just a transactional supplier relationship.
+The customer came to Rosti with a clear requirement and a physical product: the cassette parts that needed to be manufactured at scale.
+The global team – David Orr, Global Program Director; Roseann Wilson, Global Account Director; and the customer – brought real leadership and commitment to the program from day one, building the conditions for a true partnership instead of just a supplier relationship.
 What they couldn’t provide, through no fault of their own, was the original design data behind those parts.

 The cassette had originally been designed by another company.
-That design history—the drawings, the tolerances, the engineering reasoning behind every geometric decision—was not available.
-It didn’t exist anywhere in a form that could be given to a manufacturer and used as a production baseline.
+That design history, the drawings, the tolerances, and the engineering reasoning behind every geometric decision simply weren’t available.
+There was nothing to hand over as a production baseline for a manufacturer to use.

-This created a challenge that went far beyond standard tooling and production.
-Before Rosti could improve the design, tool the component, or qualify a production process, we first had to understand exactly what the part was, at a level of precision matching the original specification—even though that specification was unknown.
+This created a problem that went far beyond routine tooling and production challenges.
+Before Rosti could improve the design, tool the component, or qualify a production process, we first had to understand exactly what the part was, at a level of precision that matched the original specification—even though that specification was unknown.

 In practical terms: we had physical parts but no drawings.
-We had a customer requirement but no design baseline.
-We had to reverse engineer the specification from the object itself.
+We had customer requirements but no design baseline.
+We had to reverse engineer the specification from the part itself.

-‘We had physical parts but no drawings.
-The original design data didn’t exist in a form that could be shared.
+‘We had physical parts and no drawings.
+The original design data did not exist in a form that could be shared.
 We had to find the specification inside the component itself.’

 Phase 1: Improved design (January)

-The program kicked off in January with Rosti receiving the physical cassette parts.
-The first phase wasn’t about tooling—it was about understanding.
+The program launched in January with Rosti receiving the physical cassette parts.
+The first phase wasn’t tooling.
+It was about understanding.

-Tony Shen, Rosti’s Project Manager, led the Suzhou engineering team through a detailed analysis of the physical parts to establish a working design baseline.
-From that baseline, the team developed an improved design that addressed manufacturability, tolerance stack, and long-term production consistency, while maintaining strict adherence to the functional requirements of the original component.
+Tony Shen, Rosti’s Project Manager, led the Suzhou engineering team through a detailed analysis of the physical parts to create a working design baseline.
+From that, the team developed an improved design, focusing on manufacturability, tolerance stacks, and long-term production consistency, while strictly maintaining the functional requirements of the original component.

-The collaboration between Tony’s team, David Orr, Roseann Wilson, the customer, and the local project team in China was critical in this phase.
-All parties were deeply committed to getting the design right before a single tool was made—an up-front investment of time that paid off throughout the rest of the program.
+The collaboration between Tony’s team, David Orr, Roseann Wilson, the customer, and the local project team in China during this phase was critical.
+Everyone was deeply committed to getting the design right before any tooling began.
+That front-end investment in time paid dividends throughout the rest of the program.

-Improving a design without access to the original intent is a precise and demanding discipline.
-Every decision had to be based on what the physical part told us—not what a drawing specified.
-The Rosti engineering team treated the parts themselves as the primary source of truth.
+Improving a design without access to the original intent is a precise and demanding process.
+Every decision had to be based on what the part physically showed us, not what a drawing specified.
+The Rosti engineering team used the parts themselves as the primary source of truth.

-This phase established the foundation for the rest of the program.
-It also set the tone: rigorous, evidence-led, and unwilling to make assumptions when data could provide answers.
+This phase set the foundation for the rest of the program.
+It also set the tone: rigorous, evidence-based, and unwilling to make assumptions where data could provide the answers.

 Phase 2: CT scanning and reverse engineering (June)

-With the improved design established, the program reached a crucial decision point in June: how do you validate a new design against an original specification that doesn’t formally exist?
+With the improved design established, the program reached a key decision point in June: how do you validate a new design against an original specification that doesn’t formally exist?

-The answer was CT scanning—industrial computed tomography, the same technology used in medical imaging, applied to precision-manufactured components.
-Tony Shen coordinated the commissioning of a specialist third-party CT scanning process, generating detailed three-dimensional internal and external geometry data from the original cassette parts.
+The answer was CT scanning—industrial computed tomography, the same kind of technology used in medical imaging, applied to precision manufactured components.
+Tony Shen coordinated a specialist third-party CT scanning process, generating detailed three-dimensional data of both the internal and external geometry from the original cassette parts.

-The resulting scan data allowed the Rosti engineering team to:
+The scan data enabled the Rosti engineering team to:

-- Map the precise geometry of the original designed parts at a level of detail no manual measurement could achieve
+- Map the exact geometry of the original parts at a level of detail that no manual measurement could match

-- Compare the improved Rosti design directly against the original part geometry, wall by wall, feature by feature
+- Compare the improved Rosti design directly with the original part geometry, wall by wall and feature by feature

-- Identify and validate critical dimensions that would never have been accessible using traditional inspection methods
+- Identify and verify critical dimensions that couldn’t have been reached using traditional inspection methods

-- Create a reverse-engineered design record that provided a documented specification baseline for their own component for the very first time
+- Create a reverse-engineered design record that, for the first time, provided a documented specification baseline for their own component

-This wasn’t a standard quality step.
+This wasn’t a routine quality check.
 It was forensic engineering applied to a production program running under significant time pressure.
-The CT scanning phase brought rigor and confidence to a program where assumptions couldn’t be afforded.
-It also delivered something that outlasted the program itself: a documented design baseline for the cassette that hadn’t existed until Rosti created it.
+The CT scanning phase brought rigor and confidence to a program where there was no room for assumptions.
+It also produced something lasting beyond the program itself: a documented design baseline for the cassette that hadn’t existed until Rosti created it.

-‘CT scanning didn’t just verify our design.
-It provided a documented specification for their own component that never existed before.’
+‘CT scanning didn’t just validate our design.
+It provided a documented specification for their own component that had never existed before.’

-Every program of this complexity has a center of gravity—a person around whom trust, decision-making, and momentum come together.
+Every program of this complexity has a core, one person around whom trust, decision-making, and momentum gather.
 For the cassette program, that person was Tony Shen.

-Tony didn’t just manage the program—he led it in every sense of the word.
-He drove engineering standards in Suzhou during the design improvement phase.
-He coordinated the CT scanning and reverse engineering process that uncovered the original design mystery.
-He transferred process knowledge and quality standards from China to India in real time, launched a new team in Chennai, and kept the China program running smoothly all at once.
+Tony didn’t just manage the program.
+He led it in every sense of the word.
+He drove engineering rigor in Suzhou during the design improvement phase.
+He coordinated the CT scanning and reverse engineering processes that unlocked the original design mystery.
+He transferred process knowledge and quality standards from China to India in real time—building a new team in Chennai while at the same time keeping the China program on schedule.

-But what really set Tony apart on this program—and made him truly irreplaceable—was something you don’t see on a GANTT chart.
+But what set Tony apart on this program—what made him truly irreplaceable—was something that doesn’t show up on a GANTT chart.

-Before any tools were made or the program officially launched, Tony Shen built the trust with the global leadership team that made the entire project possible.
-David Orr, Roseann Wilson, and the customer had to believe Rosti could deliver something never done before—a dual-site qualification, a new factory, a reverse-engineered specification—all within a timeline that left zero room for error.
+Before a single tool was made, before the program was officially underway, Tony Shen built the trust with the global leadership team that made the entire program possible.
+David Orr, Roseann Wilson, and the customer needed to believe Rosti could deliver something unprecedented: a dual-site qualification, a new factory, a reverse-engineered specification—all within a timeline that allowed no margin for error.
 Tony gave them that confidence.
-Through technical credibility, open communication, and a personal commitment the customer could see and feel, he created the foundation for them to say yes.
+Through technical credibility, transparent communication, and a personal commitment to the program that the customer could see and feel, he created the conditions that allowed them to say yes.

 ‘Without Tony Shen’s ability to build trust with the

-leadership team, this program would never have launched.
-He didn’t just deliver it—he made it possible.’
+leadership team, this program never would have been launched.
+He didn’t just deliver it; he made it possible.’

 That’s a rare quality in any program manager.
-Being both technically exceptional and commercially trusted—the reason a customer commits to the impossible—is something that defines a career.
-In this cassette program, it defined the result.
+To be technically outstanding and commercially trusted, to be the reason a customer takes a leap on the impossible, defines a career.
+On this cassette program, it defined the outcome.

-With the design validated and tooling released, the program moved into production qualification at two sites.
-This is where the full manufacturing complexity of the program became fully apparent.
+With the design validated and tools released, the program moved into production qualification at both sites.
+This is where the true manufacturing complexity of the project became apparent.

-Rosti China (Suzhou) held the main engineering knowledge base and provided the production stability anchor for the program.
-The Suzhou team’s experience with precision components and advanced tooling meant the China qualification, while demanding, was within the site’s usual scope.
+Rosti China (Suzhou) was the primary holder of engineering know-how and served as the production stability anchor for the program.
+The Suzhou team’s experience with precision components and complex tooling meant that the China qualification—while demanding—was within the scope of the site’s usual operations.

-Rosti India (Chennai) was an entirely different challenge.
+Rosti India (Chennai) was an entirely different scenario.

-Leading this extraordinary effort was T.K.
+Leading this remarkable undertaking was T.K.
 Purushothaman, Managing Director of Rosti India.
-Building a brownfield factory from the ground up is a huge challenge in itself.
-Doing it while simultaneously qualifying and delivering a live customer program this complex, in a new country, with a new team, under tight deadlines, is another level entirely.
-T.K.P’s leadership in making Rosti India a credible, capable, and qualified manufacturing site was essential to everything achieved in Chennai.
+Building a brownfield factory from scratch is daunting on its own.
+Doing that while also qualifying and delivering a live customer program of this complexity, in a new country, with a new team, under an unforgiving schedule, is another challenge altogether.
+T.K.P’s leadership in establishing Rosti India as a credible, capable, and qualified manufacturing site laid the foundation for everything the program achieved in Chennai.

-The Rosti India team was recruited specifically to set up and run this facility.
-They arrived to a factory still being built, with no established processes, no set routines, and a live customer program to deliver from day one.
-What they had was support from the Suzhou team, Tony Shen’s program leadership, ongoing involvement from David Orr and Roseann Wilson, partnership with the local customer project team in India, and the determination to prove Rosti India could deliver.
+The Rosti India team was recruited specifically to build out and operate this facility.
+They arrived at a factory still taking shape, with no legacy processes, no established routines, and a live customer program running from day one.
+What they did have was support from the Suzhou team, Tony Shen’s program leadership, the active involvement of David Orr and Roseann Wilson, the partnership of the local customer project team in India, and the determination to prove Rosti India could deliver.

 And they did.
-The knowledge transfer from Suzhou to Chennai was a real-time capability build, with Tony’s team providing process knowledge, quality frameworks, and technical support to a site and team literally building from the ground up.
-The global customer team’s engagement throughout this phase, maintaining program confidence and tackling every challenge together, was a crucial factor in the success.
+The knowledge transfer from Suzhou to Chennai was a real-time capability build—Tony’s team provided process knowledge, quality framework, and technical support to a site and team that were simultaneously ramping up from scratch.
+The global customer team’s engagement throughout this phase—maintaining confidence in the program and working collaboratively through every challenge—was a key factor in the success.

-The fact that the new India team qualified a complex precision component, in a factory still under construction, on their very first live customer program—and delivered on time—is one of the most impressive things the Rosti Asia business has accomplished.
+The fact that the new India team qualified a complex precision component in a factory still under construction, for their first live customer program, and delivered on time, is one of the most impressive achievements the Rosti Asia business has pulled off.

 What made delivery possible

-Three things stood out across this program as truly decisive.
+Three things really stood out as decisive in this program.

-The CT scanning and reverse engineering phase demanded a level of engineering skill beyond standard contract manufacturing.
-Rosti’s ability to manage a complex forensic engineering process—coordinating third-party CT scanning, interpreting scan data, comparing it with improved design geometry, and building a validated design record—reflects an engineering culture that treats technical challenges as problems to be solved, not as reasons to reject a program.
+The CT scanning and reverse engineering phase required an engineering capability far beyond standard contract manufacturing.
+Rosti’s ability to oversee a complex forensic engineering process—including third-party CT scanning, interpreting scan data, comparing it to improved design geometry, and establishing a validated design record—shows an engineering culture that treats technical challenges as problems to solve, not reasons to decline a program.

 Technovation

-Rosti’s Technovation platform, built around 72-hour concept-to-prototype capability, was most valuable during the design improvement phase and at tool release.
-The ability to iterate quickly, test ideas fast, and move from design decision to physical validation without the delays of traditional manufacturing cycles was critical to keeping a complex program on schedule.
+Rosti’s Technovation platform, centered on 72-hour concept-to-prototype capability, was invaluable during the design improvement phase and at tool release.
+The ability to iterate quickly, rapidly test assumptions, and move from design decisions to physical validation without the delays of traditional manufacturing cycles was crucial for keeping a complex program on schedule.

 The Rosti Asia network

-The integrated nature of the Rosti Asia operation—shared quality frameworks, shared process knowledge, and a culture of cross-site support—was what made the Chennai qualification possible.
-Without deep knowledge transfer from Suzhou, launching a new site on a live program of this complexity and within this timeline would not have been achievable.
+The integrated structure of the Rosti Asia operation—shared quality frameworks, shared process knowledge, and a culture of cross-site support—was what made the Chennai qualification possible.
+Without the depth of transfer from Suzhou, standing up a new site on a live program of this complexity, within the timeline, wouldn’t have been possible.

 The result

-250 production-ready cassette components, delivered to specification.
-To support that delivery, 120 plastic tools were manufactured and qualified throughout the program—a tooling investment that reflects the complexity and precision required by the cassette design.
-Rosti China (Suzhou) achieved Start of Production in December 2025, with Rosti India (Chennai) following in February 2026.
-The Indian site was under construction during the entire program.
+250 production-ready cassette components delivered to exact specifications.
+To support that delivery, 120 plastic tools were manufactured and qualified throughout the program—a tooling investment that reflects the complexity and precision required for the cassette design.
+Rosti China (Suzhou) reached Start of Production in December 2025, followed by Rosti India (Chennai) in February 2026, a site that was under construction for the duration of the program.

-- Beyond the headline delivery, the program produced results that will outlast the initial order:
+- Beyond the headline delivery, the program resulted in outcomes that will outlast the initial order:

-- 120 plastic tools manufactured and qualified throughout the program to support delivery of the 250 components, highlighting the engineering depth and complexity of the cassette design.
+- 120 plastic tools manufactured and qualified throughout the program to support the 250-component delivery, demonstrating the engineering depth and complexity of the cassette design.

-- For the first time, the customer now has a documented design specification for the cassette, created by Rosti using CT scanning and reverse engineering of the originally designed parts.
+- For the first time, the customer now has a documented design specification for the cassette, created by Rosti through CT scanning and reverse engineering of the originally designed parts.

-- Rosti India (Chennai) is now a fully qualified production site for the customer, accelerating the site’s commercial capability development by years.
+- Rosti India (Chennai) is now a fully qualified production site for the customer, accelerating the site’s commercial capabilities by years.

-- The Suzhou-to-Chennai knowledge transfer model used in this program is now being incorporated into Rosti Asia’s standard multi-site launch framework.
+- The Suzhou-to-Chennai knowledge transfer model used in this program is now being integrated into Rosti Asia’s standard multi-site launch framework.

-- The CT scanning and reverse engineering methodology is now part of Rosti’s official engineering toolkit for programs where original design data is unavailable.
+- The CT scanning and reverse engineering methodology is now part of Rosti’s documented engineering toolkit for programs where original design data is unavailable.

 ‘The program didn’t just deliver 250 components.
-It delivered a design baseline, a qualified new site, and a methodology that will benefit future programs.’
+It delivered a design baseline, a qualified new site, and a methodology that will benefit future projects.’

 In their own words